neputevshina/nanowarp/readme.md

   It actually can, but you need to see where points are coming from, not where they lead.
 - [Non-causal PGHI](https://ltfat.org/notes/ltfatnote040.pdf) is ineffective because PGHI integrates the phase locally, ignoring overlap, so it is impossible to obtain globally coherent phase with phase resets using this method.
 We need a some way to use the phase of up to overlap number of frames.
-- What **will** work is [phase retrieval](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8552369).
-I'm working on it in the exp2 branch.
-Wish me luck.
 - Resamplers: https://codeberg.org/BillyDM/awesome-audio-dsp/src/branch/main/content/deip.pdf
 - Formant shifting must be implemented after streaming.